jeanslack/Videomass/building_package.md

 - **setuptools**, which is not included in the standard library, must be separately installed if not present in your system.
 Update: setuptools is included from python 2.7

-- Then, Download the Videomass2 TAR or ZIP sources at the top of this page and extract the archive.
+- Then, Download the Videomass TAR or ZIP sources at the top of this page and extract the archive.

 -----------------
 ## Windows